Remember me?

 ROHAB

 The "elderly wave" will create a considerable request for new resources in elderly care, during the next years.
-Already in 2035, a small country like Norway, will be lack of 40k nurses and 30k health care workers ONLY in the elderly care sector.
+Already in 2035, a small country like Norway, will be lack of 40000 nurses and 30000 health care workers ONLY in elderly care.

-Additionally, there is a significant gap between the requested and the actual full-time places in nursing homes.
-However, this gap can be reduced by improving the conditions to maintain the elderly's physical and mental condition when they're still staying home.
+Additionally, there is, already today, a significant gap between the requested and the actual number of full-time places in nursing homes.
+However, this gap can be reduced by improving the conditions to maintain the elderly's physical and mental condition when they're still staying home, so they don't need to move to the nursing home.

 The better the shape, the longer the elderly can stay at home.
 The longer at home; the higher the welfare, and the lower the costs!

-The potential benefits of introducing service robots in training and rehabilitation are:
+The benefits of introducing service robots in training and rehabilitation are:

 • Improved quality and regularity of the training

-• Reduced need for human resources, duo to the fact that the elderly can carry out the training without continuous human support.
+• Reduced need for human resources, due to the fact that the elderly can carry out the training without continuous human support.

 The ROHAB project has the following partners: